Following a milestone birthday celebration, a mother’s visit to a gynecologist leads to a baffling diagnosis of peritoneal mesothelioma

 Confusing Symptoms Lead to a Mesothelioma Diagnosis

-During a gynecological exam the following month, Jill was told she was hemorrhaging and required emergency care.
-Three exploratory incisions showed an unidentified grayish-white substance covering her reproductive organs.
-A biopsy confirmed it was peritoneal mesothelioma, a type of this cancer that develops in the abdominal lining.
+However, during a gynecological exam the following month, Jill was told she was hemorrhaging and required emergency care.
+Three exploratory incisions showed an unidentified, grayish-white substance covering her reproductive organs.

 “I didn’t even know what mesothelioma was.
 The medical staff didn’t know how to handle it, either.
 They kept saying that my test results were so unusual that they must be wrong.”

-Jill Litton, 15+ year peritoneal mesothelioma survivor
+Jill Litton, 16+ year peritoneal mesothelioma survivor

 Tracking Down Her Source of Asbestos Exposure